k1kolev/info/features/crm/contact-records.md

 To keep track of all the conversations and details effectively, it is **crucial to process and store** all this information in a **unified, secure, crystal-clear, and well-structured way**.

-**@@name's CRM module** provides an integrated **Contact Management app** designed to help you with managing your contacts base and all their information in a centralized, confirmed, and trusted place.
+**@@name's CRM module** comes with a built-in **Contact Management app** designed to help you with managing your contacts base and integrating all their information in a centralized, confirmed, and trusted place.
 The app provides a full set of intuitive tools for even the most complex contact management tasks.

-## What is Contact Management
+## What exactly is contact management

 With so many organizations and teams we interact with, contact management alone brings up many challenges.
 @@name platform's CRM module provides you with a complete set of business tools for a seamless experience in managing contact information.